Fast Graphlet Transform of Sparse Graphs: High-performance implementation

 We address the high-performance aspect of graphlet transform.
-The fast graphlet has the distinguished utility property that the formulas are simple and in ready form to be translated to high-performance program and implementation.
+The fast graphlet transform has the unique property that the formulas are simple and in ready form to be translated to high-performance program and implementation.
 We highlight three conceptual and operational issues key to high-performance implementation.

 The first is on the use of sparse masks.
 We exploit graph sparsity in every fast formula.
 This is to be formally translated into any implementation specification: every sparse operation is associated with source mask(s) on input data and target mask on output data.
 Particularly, an unweighted adjacency matrix serves as its own sparsity mask.
 Masked operations are supported by {\tt GraphBLAS}, the output matrix/vector is computed or modified only where the mask elements are on, not off.
 A simple example is the Hadamard product of two matrices.
 As the intersection of two source masks, the target mask is no denser than any of the source masks.
 Often, a factor matrix is either the adjacency matrix $A$ itself or as sparse as $A$.
 A non-trivial example is the chain of masks with a sequence of sparse operations.
 For example, in calculating the scalar $v^{\rm T}Av$ with sparse vector $v$ and sparse matrix $A$, as in \cref{eqn:sigma-diamond-off-cord} or \cref{eq:K4-matrix}, the target mask for $Av$ is the nonzero pattern of $v$.
 With sparse masks, we reduce or eliminate unnecessary operations, memory allocation and memory accesses.